Metalia is a very interesting and very special beach.

 In the backside of the beach, between the pines, there are remains of the old German mine, reminds of the old town which gives a special charm to this beach.
 Besides the mine, above the beach, you can see the famous palace, the former mine administration that looks like a medieval castle.

 Surrounding of the beach is very well decorated, full of marble sculptures, pine trees, red earth, swings and benches.

-On the beach there is a bar that is fully integrated into the surroundings of pine trees and green and very quiet music and a nice selection of songs does not disturb the atmosphere.
+On the beach there is a bar that is fully integrated into the surrounding of pine trees and greenery and with very quiet music and a nice selection of songs does not disturb the atmosphere.
 The part of the beach in front of the bar has sunbeds that can be used, but you need to pay 6€ for one set plus drinks.

 On the beach there is a volleyball net.

 If you wish, you can take the narrow footpath to the palace on a hill, overlooking the beach and to take great photos with a view of the Metalia, turquoise sea and the walls of the old mine.

 On the right side, through a small tunnel you can crawl to a small, wild, rocky cove, and then swim to another beautiful sandy cove which is usually used by nudists.

 All in all, even if you are not a fan of the rocky beaches, Metalia is worth to go, or at least a look from the hill where is Palataki located.

 To check out accommodation offers in Limenaria click HERE.